-- 1. 4-Her must be enrolled in the Visual Arts and Crafts project category (e.g. ceramics, leather craft, and other) to exhibit in this category. - 2.
+- 1. Must be enrolled in the Visual Arts and Crafts project category (e.g. ceramics, leather craft, and other) to exhibit in this category. - 2.
 An exhibitor may exhibit a total of 5 entries per division. - 3.
 A project with pairs can be entered, as such but will only receive one ribbon.
 (Example: 4 coasters would receive one ribbon) - 4.
 Arts and Crafts are not judged at the State Fair.
-Each County is allowed to take displays, the number depending on the county enrollment.
-These exhibits will be selected by the Judge from work of members 9 years or older.
-The Judge will select exhibits and an alternate. - 5.
+Each County may submit one entry from each of the five categories These exhibits will be selected by the Judge from work of members 9 years or older.
+The Judge will select exhibits and a member may only display one visual arts item at the State Fair. - 5.
 Articles exhibited must be an original design created by the exhibitor.
 See copyright guidelines in the general rules section of the Fair Book. - 6.
-All visual arts exhibits are evaluated using a visual arts rubric, which takes into account correct use of design elements, craftsmanship, and creativity. - 7.
-Large art items will not be accepted.
+All visual arts exhibits are evaluated using a visual arts rubric, which takes into account correct use of design elements, craftsmanship, and creativity.

+- 7. Large art items will not be accepted.
 Exhibits must be of manageable size and be easily transported and displayed by one person. - 8.
 All exhibits which need to be hung (including all fine arts) must have a wire or saw tooth hanger attached (no string or tape).
-If necessary, hardware is not attached, it will be deducted a ribbon and will not be displayed. - 9.
+If necessary and hardware is not attached, it will be deducted a ribbon and will not be displayed. - 9.
 Multi-piece items should be marked accordingly. - 10.
 4-H members should exhibit in the project in which they are enrolled.
 The Fiber Arts Project offers classes for quilting, embroidery, counted-cross stitch, etc. - 11.
 No plants or plant materials needing watering can be entered as an art display or item.